Savary Island: First Nations Settlement

 Sometime after the end of the glaciers, First Nations peoples arrived in the region.
 Archaeological evidence documents the occupation by Coast Salish peoples in this area of the Strait of Georgia for over 4,000 years.
 The island is within the territory of the Tla'amin (Sliammon) First Nation.
-In the languageAyajuthem spoken by the Tla'amin peoples, the whole island is known by two names: Ihohs (previously spelled Áyhus), meaning 'double-headed serpent' and Kayaykwon which is an allusion in Ayajuthem to the three main water sources found in the island.
+In the language Ayajuthem spoken by the Tla'amin peoples, the whole island is known by two names: Ihohs (previously spelled Áyhus), meaning 'double-headed serpent' and Kayaykwon which is an allusion in Ayajuthem to the three main water sources found in the island.
 The western tip of the Island—named Indian Point by colonial settlers—is called Thetik or Thah teq in Ayajuthem, meaning 'broken off'.
 The area known by locals as The Meadow is called T’it’may in Ayajuthem, meaning 'wild cherry trees'.
 The area of the spring at Beacon Point is called Xixajayis in the Ayajuthem language.
 Over 13 archaeological sites, protected by the BC Heritage Conservation Act, have been registered on the Island, including a large habitation and use site on the eastern edge, a signal site atop the high south-southwesterly crest of the island, and numerous ancestral remains.
 These fragile archaeological sites reflect life in the pre-contact era.